Data structure and prevalence

 Most taxa are observed in only a small fraction of samples.

 Prevalence filtering improves clarity, but it also changes the feature space.
-Filtering rules must be stated explicitly.

 Simple prevalence filter